 |Subtract 30% of net income from the maximum allotment for the household size…||$640 maximum allotment for 4-person household – $339 (30% of net income) = $301, SNAP Allotment for a full month|

-For further inquiries regarding Food Stamps Income limit 2019, kindly use the comments section below to let us know.
+For further inquiries regarding the Food Stamps Income limit 2020, kindly use the comments section below to let us know.